This is a page about the characters appearing in Mazinger Z. Just as a warning, this page probably contains spoilers.

 - That scene actually debuted in the original Manga, only shorter.

 - Only Sane Man: In episode 7, Sayaka is losing her will to fight and Kouji is playing Achilles in His Tent.
 Meanwhile Boss is trying to remember them over and again there IS one Mechanical Beast coming, and all of them will die if they don't fight back!
-Later Kouji and Sayaka are apologizing at each other and Shiro notes boss was the only was right in that situation.
+Later Kouji and Sayaka are apologizing at each other and Shiro notes boss was the only one who was right in that situation.

 - Plucky Comic Relief: He even lampshades it in a Great Mazinger episode, whining about why he has to be the comedian.